kinshuk4/daily-coding-problem-solutions/problem801_850/README.md

 At a party, there is a single person who everyone knows, but who does not know anyone in return (the "celebrity").
 To help figure out who this is, you have access to an `O(1)` method called `knows(a, b)`, which returns `True` if person `a` knows person `b`, else `False`.

 Given a list of `N` people and the above operation, find a way to identify the celebrity in `O(N)` time.

+## Daily Coding Problem: Problem #834 [Hard]

+This problem was asked by Spotify.

+There are `N` couples sitting in a row of length `2 * N`.
+They are currently ordered randomly, but would like to rearrange themselves so that each couple's partners can sit side by side.

+What is the minimum number of swaps necessary for this to happen?